ForOhForError/xivlauncher-otp/README.md

 # Usage

+xivlauncher-otp requires a Python 3 installation.
+For most cases, [python.org's release](https://www.python.org) is preferred.

 PyOTP must be installed to use xivlauncher-otp.
-The easiest way to do so is with pip:
+The easiest way to do so is with pip, via the command:

 ```
 pip install pyotp